 While New Orleans is unique in many ways, it’s no question that our food sets us apart from the rest.
 Even if you’re well versed in the kitchen, you might find it difficult to replicate some of our quintessential dishes without a true understanding of technique and a little history of how they came into existence.
 Locals will admit that we’re all a bit emotionally tied to our own individual versions of gumbo, étouffée, or jambalaya… why, you ask?
 “Cause that’s how grandmama made it!”
 The good news is that even if you didn’t have a grandmama teaching you how to make a roux, you can still learn by taking a cooking class at one of these fantastic cooking schools.
 You’ll learn the important basics, have a ton of fun, and better understand why New Orleans cuisine is beloved by people all over the world.

 Crescent City Cooks

-First opened in 2009, Crescent City Cooks offers cooking classes in the French Quarter with demonstration and hands on options offered at 10 a.m. and 2 p.m. every day of the week.
+First opened in 2009, Crescent City Cooks offers cooking classes in the French Quarter with demonstration and hands on options at 10 a.m. and 2 p.m. every day of the week.
 Learn to make all the classics like red beans and rice, chicken and andouille gumbo, seafood gumbo, jambalaya, étouffée, bananas foster, bread pudding, and more!
 After your class be sure to visit their shop and stock up on kitchen utensils, spices, and great local cookbooks.

 New Orleans School of Cooking